Your basket is currently empty!

 Did you know that approximately 60,000 Britons are diagnosed with Parkinson’s disease (PD) each year?

-As someone who cares deeply about helping others, it’s essential to understand the role of in managing this progressive neurological disorder.
+As someone who cares deeply about helping others, it’s essential to understand the role of exercise in managing this progressive neurological disorder.

 Exercise has been shown to not only improve physical function but also enhance the overall quality of life for individuals living with PD.